 Now, there are two distinct forms of encryption that provide different features.

 The one you are probably most familiar with is what is known as 'symmetric' encryption.
-Basically, it used the the same secret key to do both the encryption and the decryption.
+Basically, it uses the same secret key to do both the encryption and the decryption.
 Think of it as the way you would password-protect a ZIP file.
 We often call this encryption 'shared secret' encryption because, well, we have to somehow share the secret key (or password).
 That's actually the problem with symmetric encryption — you have to somehow transmit the key to the receiver so he or she can decrypt the data.
-It's advantage is that it is simple to understand because it's a little like having a lock and a key — just give someone a copy of the key and they lock can be openned.
+Its advantage is that it is simple to understand because it's a little like having a lock and a key — just give someone a copy of the key and the lock can be opened.

 The other form of encryption is perhaps more interesting, and you actually use it a lot without realising it.
 It is called 'asymmetric encryption', or "public key" encryption.

 Now, the mathematics behind this is quite complex, but you don't need to undestand it.
-You just need to get a few simple concepts.
+You just need to understand a few simple concepts.

 With asymmetric encryption, you use a complex bit of mathematics (coded into a program) to create a PAIR of keys — essentially, two REALLY, REALLY, REALLY, big numbers.
 These numbers have a very special relationship: if you encrypt something with one of them, you can ONLY decrypt it with the other.
 You can't use the same number to both encrypt and decrypt the data.
 What this means is that I can publish one of those numbers for anyone to see, and keep the other one totally secret.
 Now, if you want to send me an encrypted message, you encrypt it with the number that I have published (which is called my public key) and you can be confident that only I can decrypt it, because presumably only I know the other number (my private key).